Dr. Durgin, MD, FACS, FAACS

-In April of 2018, Dr. Durgin traveled to New Jersey to train in cosmetic surgery with world renowned cosmetic surgeon, Carlos Relosi, II, MD, FACOG, FACS, FICS, FAACS.
-Dr. Durgin is now a fellow in the American Academy of Cosmetic Surgery, a member in good standing in the International Society of Cosmetology, and Board Certified by the American Board of Cosmetic and Aesthetic Medicine, as well as the American Board of Surgery.
+In April of 2017, Dr. Durgin traveled to New Jersey to train in cosmetic surgery with a world-renowned cosmetic surgeon, Carlos Pelosi, II, MD, FACOG, FACS, FICS, FAACS.
+Dr. Durgin is now a fellow in the American Academy of Cosmetic Surgery, a member in good standing in the International Society of Cosmetogynecology, and Board Certified by the American Board of Cosmetic and Aesthetic Medicine, as well as the American Board of Surgery.

 Dr. Durgin volunteers as the Director of the Emergency Medical Services in Glasscock County, Texas.
 Dr. Durgin and his wife are active in the community.
 They volunteer their time to the St. Ann’s Family Fair each year and are legacy members of the Midland Community Theater.
 Dr. Durgin has served on the Board of Directors for St. Ann’s School.
 Dr. Durgin is a member of the Knights of Columbus and actively participates in the YMCA Indian Princesses and Indian Guides with his five children.